Proven marketing gets a student into a right-fit college because s/he stands out, gets noticed, and is taken more seriously.

 Seniors (after Dec 1st) and freshmen are NOT eligible for this program.

-So when your child deviates from the standard advice of the "experts" (the existing pattern) and instead follows a branding strategy (the interrupt) , the student’s application stands out.
+When your child deviates from the standard advice of the "experts" (the existing pattern) and instead follows a branding strategy (the interrupt) , the student’s application stands out.

 It impresses college officials to conclude, “This is the kind of student we’ve been looking for.”